 By this point, you may be daunted by the volume and importance of the responsibilities that a good second chair must execute.
 This is for good reason.
 Though the second chair’s role may not be as visible as that of the first chair, he is the engine that propels the hearing team vehicle.
 Depending on the economics or the relative complexity of the case, you might be doing everything identified above on your own.
 Where the case allows, however, you should look to involve a more junior lawyer to assist you.

 Just as the typical second chair aspires to one day take on the lead advocate’s role, the right profile for a ‘third chair’ is a lawyer who aspires to serve as second chair.
 The ideal candidate is one who looks to have the capacity to take on the responsibilities outlined above.
 He will be a person with a strong work ethic, ability to work under pressure and withstand stress and, ideally, maintain a smile.
 Perhaps most importantly, in addition to the tasks that he originally had been assigned (for example, preparation of certain witnesses, assistance with cross-examination outlines), he should look to take burdens away from the second chair.
 He should also anticipate your needs and serve a similar gatekeeping and triage function in your respect as you perform for the lead advocate.

-Mallory Silberman is an associate at Arnold & Porter Kaye Scholer LLP.
-Timothy L Foden is a senior associate at Quinn Emanuel Urquhart & Sullivan LLP.
+Mallory Silberman is a partner at Arnold & Porter Kaye Scholer LLP and Timothy L Foden is counsel at Lalive.

 Murphy’s Law is an epigram typically stated as: ‘Whatever can go wrong, will go wrong.’